Updated August 6, 2025

 A survey was sent to active and emeritus CRNFAs on October 2, 2023.
 The survey results have been aggregated and are presented in a white paper by Dr. Sharon Ann Van Wicklin.

-On September 18, 2023, CCI announced that they will no longer honor the dual CNOR/CRNFA certification.
+On September 18, 2023, CCI announced that they would no longer honor the dual CNOR/CRNFA certification.
 This means that, effective immediately:

 As a result of this change, RNFAs who hold both the CNOR and CRNFA credentials must now submit professional development activities that meet the recertification requirements for each credential directly to the certifying organization and pay the current rates for recertification to that organization.